Crown Office and Procurator Fiscal Service: History

 The history of the Lord Advocate, and the resulting department of the Crown Office, is somewhat obscure.
 There are references on record to a king's procurator-fiscal in 1434 and 1457, and a queen's advocate in 1462.
 An office of king's advocate dates from 1478 but between 1478 and 1494 there are references to "advocates" (unnamed) and it is only from 1494 that one can be sure that there was a single king's advocate as the normal representative of the king in treason trials and in civil litigation.
-The office thus dates back to Medieval times, with the earliest Lord Advocate being John Ross of Montgrenan whom the King appointed as his commissioner at a hearing in Stirling in 1476, then as procurator for another case in Edinburgh in the following year.
+The office thus dates back to mediaeval times, with the earliest Lord Advocate being John Ross of Montgrenan, whom the King appointed as his commissioner at a hearing in Stirling in 1476, then as procurator for another case in Edinburgh in the following year.

 The history of the procurator fiscal is similarly difficult to set down with exactness, though the role has developed significantly over time.
-The first document reference appears in the Records of the Parliament of Scotland for 22 August 1584, naming several procurators fiscal in Edinburgh.
-The fiscal was an officer appointed by, and accountable to, the Sheriff, who by the 18th Century was responsible for most prosecutions in local areas.
-By the nineteenth century advocates depute were first appointed, to assist him in conducting cases in the High Court of Justiciary and the Crown Office was first established.
+The first documentary reference appears in the Records of the Parliament of Scotland for 22 August 1584, naming several procurators fiscal in Edinburgh.
+The fiscal was an officer appointed by, and accountable to, the Sheriff, who by the 18th century was responsible for most prosecutions in local areas.
+By the 19th century, advocates depute were first appointed, to assist him in conducting cases in the High Court of Justiciary and the Crown Office was first established.
 This became the centre of the prosecution system, and it was to the Lord Advocate now to whom the procurators fiscal were responsible, evidenced by the "Book of Regulations" issued by him to procurators fiscal providing instructions about how to conduct their business.
 The Book of Regulations is still used today in providing the framework for local prosecution in Scotland.